dougrday/frontend-libraries/docs/findings.md

 - ✔ Easy to learn and use
 - ✔ Natively uses Observer patterns (RxJS-compatible)
 - ✔ Works well with Web Components
-- ✔ Fewest lines of code to implement
 - ✔ Fewer complex lifecycle events than other frameworks

 Cons